Privacy Notice Statement: Consultation Process for Canadians on the Impact Assessments of Trade Negotiations

 The information you provide is voluntary and you may, without prejudice, decide not to participate in this consultation process.
 Should you decide to provide a submission, it is important to know that your submission constitutes your consent to the collection, use, and disclosure of the information provided therein, subject to certain exceptions as per the Privacy Act, and as described in this privacy notice statement.

-Information received from submissions will be summarized in reports and shared with the Department’s Chief Negotiator(s) and the Environmental Assessment Committee.
+Information received from submissions will be summarized in reports and shared with the Department’s Chief Negotiator(s) and the Environmental Assessment Committee, and other bodies as appropriate.
 These reports will not contain any personal information that could potentially be used to identify you.

 Your personal information will be retained in accordance with the Personal Information Bank: Outreach Activities (PSU 938).
-All personal information collected will be destroyed at the end of that environmental assessment process.
+All personal information collected will be destroyed at the end of the process.